 In order to provide consistent services across your entire client base, you need to define and document all the repeatable processes with visuals, such as flowcharts.
 This helps when training new employees and establishing a unique work culture for your organization.

-You should also institutionalize process outcomes and implement processes that have a broader impact on delivering quality services, such as ITIL®.
+You should also institutionalize process outcomes and implement processes that have a broader impact on delivering quality services.

 #5.
 Make cloud services your strength